Meet the Team

 Sophomore, Major: Marketing/Human Resource (HR)

 Tenzin was born here in Minneapolis but raised in Karnataka, India throughout the first half of her life.
 She identifies as a Tibetan-American and is bilingual in both Tibetan and English.
 Tenzin is pursuing a BA in Marketing and/or Human Resource (HR) at the Carlson School of Management (CSOM).
 In her role as a Communication and Content Coordinator, she strives to connect her identity with her job and aspires to assist other AAPI students like herself whether it is outside of school or related to school.
-One fun fact about Tenzin is that she has a fraternal twin sister who is 1 minute older than her and also goes to Carlson School.
+One fun fact about Tenzin is that she has a fraternal twin sister who is one minute older than her and also goes to Carlson School.
 Her hobbies include hanging out with friends, especially going out for picnics, thrifting, Gorshey (Tibetan circle dance), and listening to music.

 cropped picture of michaela sy